 Is there a lesson to be learned here?
 Absolutely.
 It’s that substance abuse problems are sometimes more than just a substance abuse problem.
 This is especially true with stimulant drugs like meth and cocaine, which so often travel hand-in-hand with compulsive sexual behaviors – both real-world and online.
 For many addicts, drug use and sexual activity actually become a single paired/fused addiction.
 And both halves of that addiction must be treated if the addict hopes to recover and heal.

 For information about the fusion of meth and sex, we suggest reading Dr. David Fawcett’s book, Lust, Men, and Meth, visiting SexandRelationshipHealing.com, and participating in Dr. Fawcett’s free Wednesday evening webinars.
-For information about treatment for sex addiction and paired/fused substance use and sexual behaviors, click here.
+For information about treatment for sex addiction as well as chemsex addiction treatment, click here.